tigerwangping/crawlChineseJournals/README.md

-# Crawl paper list from the chinese journal website
-use python and jupyter
+Crawl paper list from chinese journal website use python and jupyter